Adventure Week 2023

 Each area of Adventure Week is overseen by a leader.
 We have leaders for Administration, Volunteers, Elementary Programming, Preschool & Nursery Programming, Skits and Décor, and Food/Parent Café.
 Your leader will help you know what to expect for your specific job assignment.

-Once Adventure Week is here, we have dinner together on the patio each evening, many of our volunteers coming after work.
-Then we jump into our jobs – some as team leaders, some in craft/game/snack stations, some cuddle babies in the nursery, some patrol the parking lots, some mingle in the parent café to greet and pray with parents.
+During the week of Adventure Week, each night, we’ll dive into our jobs–some as team leaders, some in craft/game/snack stations, some cuddle babies in the nursery, some patrol the parking lots, some mingle in the parent café to greet and pray with parents.
 We leave each night with full hearts, marveling at the truth of the Gospel and God’s work among the kids and families who attended.

 VOLUNTEER T-SHIRT PICK-UP

-You can pick up your shirt after 2nd or 3rd service or between 1:00-1:30 PM on Sunday, June 26 in A-2 (the room behind where coffee is served on the patio) on the La Mirada campus.
-Please contact email@example.com if you are unable to pick up your shirt on June 26.
-If you cannot come until later in the afternoon, we would love a second shift of volunteers around 4:00 to help us finish up making sure everything is ready to go!
+You can pick up your shirt between services or between 1:00-1:30 PM on Sunday, June 11 in A-2 (next to the church office).
+Please contact email@example.com if you are unable to pick up your shirt on June 11.

 We need a small army of people to set up for our week!
-Please join us after 3rd service on Sunday, June 26th at our La Mirada campus.
-We will start setting up at 1:00 PM.
+Please join us after 2nd service on Sunday, June 11.
+We will start setting up at 1:00pm.
 We will have various set-up crews that you can join.
-We are usually setting up until 6:00 PM so if you cannot come until later in the afternoon, we would still appreciate your help!
+We are usually setting up until 6:00pm so if you cannot come until later in the afternoon, we would still appreciate your help!

-We will have a brief meeting with all Team Captains on Monday night at 5:00 pm in the West Sanctuary.
+We will have a brief meeting with all Team Leaders on Monday night at 5:00pm in the West Sanctuary (K-6th) and the Owls Room (Preschool).

-We will have a brief meeting with all Team Captains on Wednesday night from 8:30-8:40 in the West Sanctuary.
+We will have a brief meeting with all Team Leaders on Wednesday night from 8:30-8:40 in the West Sanctuary (K-6th) and the Owls Room (Preschool).

 On Friday night after the closing program, we will need everyone to help clean up and put our church campus back together.
 Please plan on staying a little longer on Friday night.
 After all the families have been checked-out and you have said goodbye to all your kids, please clean up your ministry area.
 A Clean-up Crew Leader will have an instruction sheet for your area to ensure that all materials are returned to the right place.
 Clean-up instructions will also be posted in the Volunteer Room on Friday.
 Please bring all Adventure Week supplies and decorations from your area to the Youth Room.

 You will help all the children get checked in each night by giving them their nametag, checking them in on their team clipboard and making sure their parent has a claim wristband with their family number.
 Please be at church at 4:00 PM on Monday for training.
 On the other nights please arrive no later than 4:50 PM as Registration opens at 5:00 PM.
-We will also need your help on Sunday the 26st between services and after 3rd service, as well as on Monday the 27nd from 10:00-11:00 AM to distribute Registration Packets at the Drive-Thru Registration.
+We will also need your help on Sunday the 19th between services, as well as on Monday the 20th from 10:00-11:00 AM to distribute Registration Packets at the Drive-Thru Registration.

 You will be preparing and serving drinks and snacks to the children at the game station for K-6th and delivering the snack to the Preschool snack/music room.
 Your team will decide who will serve in each place each night.